avi10malhotra/Newsmap/README.md

 ### helpers.py
 A helper file provided with the problem set material containing the _lookup_ function that queries the Google News articles for a particular geography (country specific: USA).
 ### mashup.db
-Made a la **phpLiteAdmin**,  this database contains a table called _places_ with 12 fields  geographically label news articles.
+Made a la **phpLiteAdmin**, this database contains a table called _places_ with 12 fields that geographically labels news articles.